 Why?
 Because user ratings matter.
 A lot.
 Amazon, the shopping behemoth, is basically just a shipping subscription service and product review site.
 Think about it.
 How do you decide between a stupendous number of products to fill any given need?
 Reviews.

 In this way, getting reviews for your book may well be the most important factor in hooking new readers.
-A good cover and well-crafted description being the other elements.
+A good cover and a well-crafted description are the other elements.
 The question becomes: how do I get reviews for my book?

 A World Connected